IronRiders/Constitution/Bylaws.md

 - It will be the responsibility of the leads to make sure a copy of all the important documents pertaining to the government of the club is accessible within the file.
 - The leads of each division will determine which documents are important.
 - A mentor may overrule a lead by placing or removing any document they deem necessary.
-- This will be a hardcopy paper file or an electronic file.
+- This will be a hard copy paper file or an electronic file.

 ## Bylaw 3

 This Bylaw establishes the chain of club command and order of succession.

 1. Executives
-1. Directors
+2. Directors
-1. Leads
+3. Leads
-1. Members
+4. Members

 Drive Coach and Mentors exist outside of this structure, but report to Executives.